Positional Union Negotiators

 Location

 Consider where to hold your negotiation.
-2 teams sitting opposite each other across a rectangular table is similar to sporting teams about to go to war across a sports field.
+Two teams sitting opposite each other across a rectangular table is similar to sporting teams about to go to do battle across a sports field.
 If you can meet in neutral territory, and have smaller teams meet, then you're more likely to make quicker progress towards agreement.